Anxiety Therapy in London

 What is Anxiety?
 Is it always ‘bad’?

 Anxiety therapy is not always needed.
 This is because experiencing anxiety is normal: it is one of the many emotions we are equipped with since birth.
-In small doses and in the appropriate situation, anxiety can be very useful for us.
+In small doses and in the appropriate situation, this emotion can be very useful for us.
 For example, being anxious about an upcoming presentation will (hopefully) motivate us to prepare for it and do well.
 However, some people experience heightened levels of anxiety that can be debilitating and it can have a significant impact upon their lives.
 Experiencing high levels of anxiety is a common problem which can develop in childhood or adulthood.
 Read more in our blog post about What is anxiety?
 How to manage it?

 The Various Types of Anxiety Issues